-If pupils dress too conspicuously or are unkempt, a staff member will discuss this, in the interest of the child, with the pupil and / or parents involved.
-For children, the rule also applies that no sexist or discriminating texts may be on their clothing.
-Even in warm weather the children should be normally dressed and never exhibit a bare upper body in the classroom.
+If students dress too conspicuously or are unkempt, a staff member will discuss this, in the interest of the child, with the student and/ or parents involved.
+For students, the rule also applies that no sexist or discriminating texts may be on their clothing.
+Even in warm weather the students should be normally dressed and never exhibit a bare upper body in the classroom.

-If a pupil's appearance / personal hygiene is not appropriate, then a staff member will discuss this with the pupil and / or parents concerned.
-We believe this is always in the interests of the child.
+If a student's appearance/ personal hygiene is not appropriate, then a staff member will discuss this with the student and/ or parents concerned.

-No caps and / or other headgear are worn in the school unless this is contrary to a religious conviction.
-Because of mimicry / interaction, the face must remain uncovered.
+No caps and/ or other headgear are worn in the school unless this is contrary to a religious conviction.
+Because of mimicry/ interaction, the face must remain uncovered.